benjamincrozat/content/posts/customize-middleware-laravel-11.md

 })
 ```

+Previously, this was happening in the *Authenticated.php* middleware class.

 ## Customize where users and guests are redirected (previously in *Authenticated.php* and *RedirectIfAuthenticated.php*)

+To customize where users and guests are redirected, use the `redirectTo()` method in _bootstrap/app.php_:

 ```php
 ->withMiddleware(function (Middleware $middleware) {